HOW TO GRIEVE WELL

 The chapters in Flavel’s book are as follows:

 5. Counsel to Ungodly Mourners

 7. Pleas for Immoderate Grief Answered

 8. Rules to Restrain Excessive Sorrow

-Flavel’s book is full of wisdom and biblical reminders of God’s loving providence.
+Flavel’s book is full of wisdom and Biblical reminders of God’s loving providence.
 As I read the book slowly over several weeks (it’s a short book), I found myself greatly refreshed with hope and joy in the Lord.
-I was reminded again and again where my real hope needs to be placed.
+I truly did.
+I was reminded, again and again, where my real hope needs to be placed.
 It was truly a powerful book for me.

 This is my second John Flavel book.
 He has now become one of my favorite writers.
-His biblical insights, wisdom, depth, and candor are incredibly refreshing in an age of shallow and superficial Christian books.
-The other Flavel book that I read was The Mystery of Providence, published in 1678.
+His Biblical insights, wisdom, depth and candor are incredibly refreshing in an age of shallow and superficial Christian books.
+The other Flavel book that I read was entitled The Mystery of Providence”, published in 1678.
 I read it in Saudi Arabia a few years ago.
-It was biblical, nourishing, and robust in its portrait of an all powerful God who is in full control of all things.
+It was Biblical, nourishing and robust in its portrait of an all-powerful God who is in full control of all things.
 Flavel reminds us of the real God of the Bible who is far more interested in our holiness than our happiness.
-He reminds us repeatedly of the wisdom of Isaiah 55:8, “For my thoughts are not your thoughts, neither are your ways my ways, declares the LORD.”
-Do yourself a favor and prepare yourself for grief before it strikes.
-If you are currently grieving, let John Flavel help you to grieve well so that you get through it in a healthy manner.
+He reminds us again and again of the wisdom of Isaiah 55:8 “For my thoughts are not your thoughts, neither are your ways my ways, declares the LORD”.
+Do yourself a favor, and prepare yourself for grief before it strikes.
+Or…if you are currently grieving, let Flavel help you grieve well, so that you come out of it in a healthy manner